AliAbdullahSadiq/Capt_Caspian/README.md

 ## Notes

 I have only added the v0.03 build for now, but I intend to add all my scripts and other versions when my PC is up and running again.
-Feel free to look for the secret (it's not that well hidden...)